RishZone/airbnb-amenity-detection-ml/README.md

-# Replicating of Airbnb's Amenity Detection with Detectron2 👁 🛏
+# Replicating Airbnb's Amenity Detection with Detectron2 👁 🛏

 This repository contains all the code from a [42-day project](https://www.mrdbourke.com/42days) to replicate Airbnb's amenity detection using [Detectron2](https://github.com/facebookresearch/detectron2).